-Figure 6 - Outside Air Kit Detail
+Figure 7 - Outside Air Kit Detail

 The International Residential Code (IRC) does not allow the outside air duct to terminate higher than the appliance.
-Some building officials also do not like to see any vertical rise in the duct's termination.
+Some building officials restrict vertical rise in the duct's termination.
 Hearthstone recommends the termination be at the same level, or lower than the air intake on the stove.
+When using an outside air kit in Canada, a damper allowing 100% closure shall be installed.

 Locate the termination of the duct on the outside wall of the home in such a manner to avoid the possibility of obstruction by snow, leaves or other material.
-Screen the termination using $1/4" \times 1/4"$ mesh rodent screen and cover it with a rain/wind proof hood (flex pipe, outside termination, mesh, and hood supplied by others) Contact your dealer for availability.
+Screen the termination using $\frac{1}{4}$ " x $\frac{1}{4}$ " mesh rodent screen and cover it with a rain/wind proof hood (flex pipe, outside termination, mesh, and hood supplied by others) Contact your dealer for availability.